no-trbl-2-u/gc-leaderboard/README.md

 # Groove Catcher
-This repo is dedicated to the MAGFest Groove Catcher tournament.
+This repo is dedicated to the MAGFest-2019 Groove Catcher tournament.